blueskynexus/viaNexus_mcpclient_sdk_python/README.md

 # viaNexus MCP Client SDK for Python

-The viaNexus MCP Client SDK for Python provides a convenient way to create a financial data agent with access to reliable financial data with full Authentication and Authorization mechanisms embedded in the HTTP transport.
+The viaNexus MCP Client SDK for Python provides a convenient way to create a financial data agent with access to reliable financial data through viaNexus.
-This SDK allows you to build a powerful financial digital employee or assitant that will have access to the viaNexus Data Platform financial dataset catalog.
+This SDK allows you to build a powerful financial Agent or digital employee/assitant that will have access to the viaNexus Data Platform financial dataset catalog.

 ## Installation